atomic-penguin/chef-fundamentals/slides/additional-topics/01_slide.md

     knife search BAG QUERY
     search(:bag, "QUERY")

-Encrypted data bags cannot be searched because the contents are... encrypted.
+Encrypted data bags can only be searched by unencrypted keys, like `id`.

 # Search Data Bags: Knife